etmeseh/ctf-writeups/tools/README.md

 ---

-## Customization

-- To change how many backups are kept, open `set-target.sh` and edit the `MAX_BACKUPS` variable near the top.
-- Want backups in a different directory?
-I can add a `--backup-dir /path/to/dir` option; say the word and I’ll add it.

----

 ## Safety & Best Practices

 - Use this script only on systems where you have full permission (AttackBox, local VM, or your personal machine).
 Do **not** run on shared production hosts.